 \section{Introduction}

-Coordination among multiple self-interested agents is a fundamental problem in complex systems, where local decision rules and asymmetric incentives give rise to emergent collective behavior~\citep{rankin2007,axelrod1984,perolat2017}.
-In the absence of centralized control, such systems exhibit interdependent feedback between individual actions and collective outcomes, producing diverse long-run coordination regimes~\citep{maruta2012,pikovsky2009}.
-A central challenge is to characterize how efficient or equitable collective patterns emerge (and persist) purely through repeated interaction, adaptation, and feedback.
-Such coordination problems arise across diverse domains and turn-taking phenomena: decentralized access in wireless networks~\citep{shenoy2007}, conversational turn-taking in linguistics~\citep{sacks1974}, animal communication and rhythmic alternation~\citep{takahashi2013,greenfield2021,ravignani2019,pika2018}, stochastic phenotype switching~\citep{rainey2011}, vision-based robotic coordination~\citep{mezey2025}.
-Yet existing evaluation frameworks (including welfare measures from social choice theory and allocation criteria from fair division) remain largely insensitive to the temporal structure inherent in these coordination processes.
+Coordination among multiple self-interested agents is a fundamental problem in complex systems, where local decision rules and asymmetric incentives give rise to emergent collective behavior~\citep{rankin2007,axelrod1984,maruta2012,perolat2017}.
+Turn-taking versions of this problem arise across diverse domains: decentralized access in wireless networks~\citep{shenoy2007}, conversational turn-taking~\citep{sacks1974}, animal communication and rhythmic alternation~\citep{takahashi2013,greenfield2021,ravignani2019,pika2018}, stochastic phenotype switching~\citep{rainey2011}, and vision-based robotic coordination~\citep{mezey2025}.
+Yet existing evaluation frameworks, including welfare measures from social choice theory and allocation criteria from fair division, remain largely insensitive to the temporal structure inherent in these processes.

 A growing body of work across computational social choice and decision theory has independently identified the same limitation: temporal fair division \citep{cookson2025,elkind2025,choi2026}, picking sequence frameworks \citep{bouveret2014,kalinowski2013}, perpetual voting \citep{lackner2020}, and temporally aware optimization \citep{torres2024} all demonstrate that cumulative fairness criteria are insufficient and that temporal structure must be explicitly accounted for across sequential allocation, voting, and planning settings.
 However, these works assume a central mechanism designer or planner who can enforce allocations; in contrast, our setting involves self-interested agents adapting through reinforcement learning with no central planner, raising the complementary question of whether temporal fairness can emerge spontaneously, and how to measure it when it does not.